dmkolobov/vagrant-heroku/README.md

 This is a [veewee](https://github.com/jedi4ever/veewee) template for building a [Vagrant](http://vagrantup.com/) box that closely mirrors the heroku Cedar stack.
-You can build it yourself by following the directions below or install a prebuilt version from [here](http://dl.dropbox.com/u/1906634/heroku.box).
+You can build it yourself by following the directions below.

 ## Easy Install